portal-labs/thumb_hash/README.md

 # ThumbHash

 An Elixir bridge to the Rust ThumbHash library.
-See: https://github.com/evanw/thumbhash for original implmentation.
+See: https://github.com/evanw/thumbhash for original implementation.

 ## Installation